adil275/ece5831-2024-final-project/readme.md

 ---

 ## Motivation
 With the growing demand for personalized content, this project bridges audio and visual modalities by generating images from speech.
 It has real-world applications in accessibility, content creation, and immersive environments like AR/VR.
-This innovation benefits visually impaired individuals and enhances creative workflows.

 ---

 ## Project Objectives